 Be Prepared: I always keep a simple and easy snack like rice cakes and peanut butter in my room.
 They are easy and tasty!
 I bring rice cakes with peanut butter to class with me when I do not have time to sit down for lunch on campus.
 I also like to mix it up and top this snack with raisins, chocolate chips, banana slices, etc. Cereal is also a necessity to have on hand in the dorm room.
 My favorite cereal combination is Nature’s Path Whole O’s mixed with Nature’s Path Mesa Sunrise.
 I also enjoy the GF Cinnamon Chex when I have a sweet tooth.
 I keep milk in my mini-fridge for when I want a full bowl of cereal, but also take dry cereal with me sometimes as a snack.
 My roommate and I also have two “food baskets” in our room- one gluten free and one for her gluten-filled snacks.

 Late Night Snacks: This is one of the harder parts of being gluten free at college.
 Watching friends devour late night snacks like pizza definitely requires self-control!
 My all time favorite “late night snack” to have on hand in my dorm room, is the Thai Kitchen instant soup.
 It is essentially the gluten free version of Ramen.
 There is a microwave in the common room on my hall that I use to make the Thai Kitchen easily in just minutes.
-There is also a pizza place in downtown Burlington called Mr. Mike’s that is open late night.
-Mr. Mike’s serves all sorts of sports-pub food and appetizers along with their pizza, including the tastiest sweet potato french fries.
+There is also a pizza place in downtown Burlington called Mr. Harley’s that is open late night.
+Mr. Harley’s serves all sorts of sports-pub food and appetizers along with their pizza, including the tastiest sweet potato french fries.
 I have been there during slower hours to discover that they fry their potatoes and their battered foods in separate oils at a decent distance from each other in order to keep the french fries gluten free!

 Make Friends With The People Who Make Your Food: This is one part of having Celiac that I am good at doing!
 It may be hard at first, but being confident about what you want to (and, more importantly, what you can) eat is very important.
 The good news is most people now know a good bit about Celiac Disease or have at least heard of it.
 Whenever I come across someone who doesn’t know too much about it, I take the opportunity to teach him or her about celiac in a way that makes them eager to help me out.
 I briefly describe gluten intolerances, explain in detail what exactly gluten is, and I add a couple examples of foods that unexpectedly contain gluten, such as soy sauce.
 When I was a freshman at boarding school, I even printed out some info about Celiac for the cooks in the dining hall to post.
 After establishing a good friendship with the people who cooked my food, they wanted to feed me exactly what I was comfortable eating.